How to Read Financial Statements

 Financial statements are the report card of a business.
-Whether you are a new investor, a small business owner, an executive, or just trying to keep track of your personal finances, you need to understand how to read, analyze, and create financial statements so you can get a full and accurate understanding of your finances.
+Whether you are a new investor, a small business owner, an executive, or just trying to keep track of your personal finances, you need to understand how to read, analyze, and create financial statements so you can get a full and accurate understanding of your finances, and those of any companies you may invest in.
 Financial statements will tell you how much money the operation has stashed away, how much debt is owed, the income coming in each month, and the expenses going out the door.

-This guide will teach you how to sort through all the different forms and entries to find the financial information you're seeking.
-Each section gives a brief introduction to a form or concept.
-Click on the links to dive deeper into any idea you want to further explore.
+This guide will teach you how to sort through the many forms and filings to find the financial information you're seeking.

-However, the tone isn't everything, and it's important to read both the annual shareholder report and 10K filing to get a clear picture of a company's overall financial health.
+It's important to read both the annual shareholder report and 10-K filing to get a clear picture of a company's overall financial health.
 You may find that some companies forgo the shareholder reports altogether, since they're only legally obligated to produce annual reports for the SEC.

 Sometimes called the profit and loss (P&L) statement, the income statement shows you money coming in the door (revenue), money going out the door (expenses), and what's left over (income, or profit).
 The income statement is important because you can use it along with the balance sheet to calculate the return you are earning on your investment.
 If you are serious about learning financial statements and how financial statement analysis works, keep a reference list of ratio formulas on hand and try working through the calculations yourself for a company you're watching.

-For example, if a company is on the verge of a new merger or acquisition, the earnings per share (EPS) could be a misleading measurement for investors.
-Instead, they'd want to calculate the diluted earnings per share, which captures a more complete picture of the company's financial health as it relates to you, the shareholder.
+The earnings per share (EPS) is a good example of a metric that has potential for misinterpretation; EPS calculates the overall profit of a company distributed across its outstanding common stock, and shareholders often use this figure to predict how they might benefit from a company's growth.
+However, consider a company that is on the verge of a new merger or acquisition.
+The EPS could be a misleading measurement for investors because it doesn't reflect how the impending change will trickle down.
+Instead, they'd want to calculate the diluted earnings per share, which captures a more complete picture of the company's financial health as it relates to the shareholder.

 A company is legally obligated to tell the truth in its financial statements.
-However, there are different ways of calculating the same numbers.
-If you aren't familiar with the differences between them, you could have an inaccurate sense of a company's financial health.
+Multiple government agencies and standards bodies are in place to regulate company statements, promote transparency, and protect investors and the general public from faulty or misleading practices.
+However, there are different ways to calculate the same numbers.
+If you aren't familiar with the different methods and what they represent, you could have an inaccurate sense of a company's financial health.
+Revenue, for example, can be measured at different points in a company's full sales cycle, which can have dramatic effect on how actual profits are displayed.
 Different revenue recognition models can count sales as complete in the books well before the customer receives the item or service they purchased.
 If you familiarize yourself with all the different models, you'll have a better understanding of how much money a company has made, and whether their business model is a sound one.